Viktor Vasnetsov: Kiev (1884–1889)

 In 1884–1889 Vasnetsov was commissioned to paint frescoes in St Vladimir's Cathedral in Kiev.
 This was a challenging work which ran contrary to both Russian and Western traditions of religious paintings.
 The influential art critic Vladimir Stasov labelled them a sacrilegious play with religious feelings of the Russian people.
 Another popular critic, Dmitry Filosofov, referred to these frescoes as "the first bridge over 200 years-old gulf separating different classes of Russian society".

 While living in Kiev, Vasnetsov made friends with Mikhail Vrubel, who was also involved in the cathedral's decoration.
 While they worked together, Vasnetsov taught the younger artist a great deal.
 It was in Kiev that Vasnetsov finally finished Ivan Tsarevich Riding a Grey Wolf and started his most famous painting, the Bogatyrs.
 In 1885 the painter travelled to Italy.
 The same year he worked on stage designs and costumes for Nikolai Rimsky-Korsakov's opera The Snow Maiden.

 Later Years (1890–1926)

 The following two decades were productive for Vasnetsov.
 He increasingly turned to other media during this period.
 In 1897 he collaborated with his brother Apollinary on the theatrical design of another Rimsky-Korsakov premiere, Sadko.

 At the turn of the century, Vasnetsov elaborated his hallmark "fairy-tale" style of Russian Revivalist architecture.
 His first acclaimed design was a church in Abramtsevo (1882), executed jointly with Vasily Polenov.
 In 1894, he designed his own mansion in Moscow.
 The Russian pavilion of the World Fair in Paris followed in 1898.
 Finally, in 1904, Vasnetsov designed the best known of his "fairy-tale" buildings – the façade of the Tretyakov Gallery.

 Between 1906 and 1911, Vasnetsov worked on the design of the mosaics for Alexander Nevsky Cathedral, Warsaw; he was also involved in the design of Alexander Nevsky Cathedral, Moscow.
 In 1912, he was given a noble title by Czar Nicholas II.
 In 1914, he designed a revenue stamp intended for voluntary collection for victims of World War I.

 Even prior to the Russian Revolution, Vasnetsov became active as a regent of the Tretyakov Gallery.
 He allocated a significant portion of his income to the State Historical Museum, so that a large part of the museum's collection was acquired on Vasnetsov's money.
-After the October Revolution he advocated removing some of the religious paintings (notably those by Alexander Ivanov) from churches to the Tretyakov Gallery.
+After the October Revolution he advocated removing some of the religious paintings from churches to the Tretyakov Gallery.

 In 1915, Vasnetsov participated in the designing of a military uniform for the Victory parade of the Russian army in Berlin and Constantinopole.
 Vasnetsov is credited with the creation of the budenovka (initially named bogatyrka), a military hat reproducing the style of Kievan Rus' cone-shaped helmets.

-He died in Moscow in 1926, he was 78.
+Vasnetsov died in Moscow in 1926, he was 78.